ehlesp/smallab-k8s-pve-guide/G034 - Deploying services 03 ~ Forgejo - Part 2 - Valkey cache server.md

                 path: users.acl
     ~~~

     You may notice that this declaration is identical to [the `StatefulSet` resource declared for the Ghost's Valkey instance](G033%20-%20Deploying%20services%2002%20~%20Ghost%20-%20Part%202%20-%20Valkey%20cache%20server.md#valkey-statefulset).
-This will not be an issue since the whole Forgejo's setup will be deployed in its own distinct `forgejo` namespace in the final part of this deployment procedure.
+This is not going to be an issue since the whole Forgejo's setup will be deployed in its own distinct `forgejo` namespace in the final part of this deployment procedure.

 ## Valkey Service